What are stablecoins?

 Black Wednesday and other pegs gone wrong

 On 16 September 1992, ‘Black Wednesday’, investor George Soros broke the Bank of England (BoE), the UK’s central bank.
 The UK had planned to join the euro and was required to keep its exchange rate stable in preparation for the euro.
-The pound depreciating forced the BoE to buy its currency in the market.
+The pound’s depreciation forced the BoE to buy its currency in the market.

 This is not an isolated incident.
 The 1997 Asian financial crisis began when the Thailand baht broke its peg.
-And in more recent times, markets were in a frenzy for quite some time after the Swiss National Bank removed its peg to the euro in early 2015.
+And in more recent times, markets have been in a frenzy for quite some time after the Swiss National Bank removed its peg to the euro in early 2015.